hyperledger/fabric-private-chaincode/examples/README.md

 ```

-Assuming we are still in $GOPATH/src/github.com/hyperledger-labs/fabric-private-chaincode/examples
-, execute the test script:
+Assuming we are still in $GOPATH/src/github.com/hyperledger-labs/fabric-private-chaincode/examples, execute the test script:
 ```
 cd $GOPATH/src/github.com/hyperledger-labs/fabric-private-chaincode/examples/helloworld
 ./test.sh
 ```

-If you see the message, `helloworld_test.sh: Helloworld test PASSED`, then the transactions have been successfully executed.
-Let us see the responses from the individual trasactions.
+If you see the message, `test.sh: Helloworld test PASSED`, then the transactions have been successfully executed.
+Now, let us look the responses from the individual trasactions.

 Output from test.sh for `storeAsset` transaction invocation will look like: